Trims For One-Crust Pies: How To

 Fluted

-Edge of crust is double.
+Edge is double.
 Use your index finger or the handle of a knife to make the indentations.
 The thumb and index finger of your other hand are a wedge to push against to make the scallop around the knife handle.
 If definite points are wanted, as in the picture, rather than rounded fluting, pinch curved edge into point.

 Zigzag